Elche: Modern era

+The urban patricians consistently opposed the creation of the lordship in Elche in 1470 and its subsequent separation from royal domain.

+In line with the longstanding resent to the seigneurial rule of the Cárdenas, Elche was active in the early 16th-century Revolt of the Brotherhoods.
+As in other towns of the Kingdom of Valencia with sizeable Muslim population, the mudéjares in Elche sided with the monarchy and the aristocracy against the brotherhoods.
+Towards 1563, the moriscos amounted to a 40% of the population.

-Elche lost importance during the period of Moorish occupation, when it was moved slightly north to its present location.
-James II of Aragon took the city from the Moors in the 13th century, during the Reconquista.
-The city grew throughout the 18th century and became more important during the 19th century with the arrival of the railway and a booming industrial development of what used to be the traditional footwear industry.
+In a context of droughts and scarcity suffered in the area during the Maldá Anomaly (one of the pulses of the Little Ice Age) in the late 18th century, an anti-seigneurial revolt erupted in Elche in the Spring of 1766.
+The town grew throughout the 18th century and became more important during the 19th century with the arrival of the railway and a booming industrial development of what used to be the traditional footwear industry.

-Many archaeological remains have been found in Elche, with the stone bust of the Lady of Elche (Dama de Elche/Dama d'Elx in Spanish and Valencian, respectively) being the most important.
-This may date from the Iberian period (4th century BC).
-The original is in the National Archaeological Museum of Spain.

 Elche was granted the title of city by King Amadeo in 1871.
 The espadrille industry developed in the 19th century, eventually becoming the leading Spanish municipality at producing textile footwear.
 By the late century, local entrepreneurs began to invest in leather footwear factories.
 The footwear industry grew during the Great War and thereafter.